ttai2023/cse15l-lab-reports/lab1.md

 **Explanation:**

-The ```cd``` command is used change the current working directory to a new directory within that directory.
+The ```cd``` command is used to change the current working directory to a new directory within that directory.
 Since there were no arguments, the working directory returned to the home directory.

 **Error?**